ZigaSajovic/rofi-wifi-menu-plus-plus/README.md

 ## Selecting a discovered network

 When the user selects a discovered network, the script first checks if there already exists a connection with a matching name.
 If one does, the user is connected to it and the menu exits.
 If there are multiple existing connections for the same SSID, usually labeled \<SSID\> \<num\>, the user is prompted with a menu for selecting one of them.
 If the connection does not exist, the user is guided through the process of creating it; different forms of securities have different procedures.
 Upon completion, the user is connected.
+If multiple WiFi devices are present, the user is prompted to choose one.

 ## Usage